chef/chef-web-docs/content/sass/sso.md

     weight = 40
 +++

 Single sign-on (SSO) is an authentication method that enables you to securely authenticate and use all services with just one set of credentials.
 The steps are as follows:

 1. Login to automate.
-Once done, open the **https://your_automate_url/sso** URL in new tab.
+Once done, open the **https://your_automate_url/sso** URL in a new tab.

-2. The above URL will redirect you to the SAML setup page where the you(admin) can set up the Single sign-on configuration using the UI provided.
+1. The above URL will redirect you to the SAML setup page where you(admin) can set up the Single sign-on configuration using the UI provided.

-3. The Chef SaaS SSO feature supports only SAML-based IDP authentication as of now and will support IDPs according to the [Automate Documentation](https://docs.chef.io/automate/saml/).
+1. The Chef SaaS SSO feature supports only SAML-based IDP authentication as of now and will support IDPs according to the [Automate Documentation](https://docs.chef.io/automate/saml/).

 ## IDP Configuration